etler/stream-weaver/TECHNICAL.md

 * Bundle Script Deserialization (Chains Bundle Representations onto the Weaver Conductor to Ensure Dependency Execution Context Availability)

 ### Client Weaver Execution Context
-After the Browser Client Weaver is initialized and has established the primary Conductor and processed the Hydration Conduction setup, it can stablize into an event loop, leaving an Interaction Conductor permanently unclosed at the end of the conductor chain to accept and evaluate DOM interaction events.
-These events can be transformed to trigger additional conductors to perform State, Component, and Lifecycle stream  to update the application state and DOM state, and trigger any component lifecycle events needed.
+After the Browser Client Weaver is initialized and has established the primary Conductor and processed the Hydration Conduction setup, it can stabilize into an event loop, leaving an Interaction Conductor permanently unclosed at the end of the conductor chain to accept and evaluate DOM interaction events.
+These events can be transformed to trigger additional conductors to perform State, Component, and Lifecycle streams to update the application state and DOM state, and trigger any component lifecycle events needed.
 As the Interaction Conductor is conducting conductors onto the consumptions side of iteration, it can leave itself unclosed to continue to chain user events for evaluation as soon as the chained conductors have finished evaluation.

-* Interaction Conductor (Unresolved Tail Conductor That Evaluates Chained Interation Events to Conducts State Conductors Onto the Consumption Stream while remaining unclosed at the end of the chain)
+* Interaction Conductor (Unresolved Tail Conductor That Evaluates Chained Interation Events to Conduct State Conductors Onto the Consumption Stream while remaining unclosed at the end of the chain)
 * State Conductor (State Action Reducer That Updates Application State and Chains Subscribed Component Conductors)
 * Component Conductors (Isomorphic Virtual Component Representation that Renders a Component and triggers a Lifecycle Conductor)
 * Component Stream DOM Serializer (Conversion to DOM instance)